In very simple terms, a diode is a device that allows current to flow in one direction only.

 These are electrons that can bond with a neighboring atoms covalent electron to create a covalent bond.

-This allows silicon atoms to combine to form stable crystal-like structures where positive and negative charges of each atom is balanced.
+This allows silicon atoms to combine to form stable crystal-like structures.
+The positive and negative charges of each atom are balanced.

 This stability means that the electrons want to stay where they are, rather then move around, which is needed for electric current to flow.